Demon with a Glass Hand: UK broadcast

 This episode was first transmitted in the United Kingdom on BBC Two on Friday, 28 March 1980.
-Although the first season had been screened in the UK in 1964 by Granada TV, and a few other ITV regions, it wasn't until the BBC transmitted all 49 episodes, in two seasons between 28 March 1980 and 17 July 1981, that the second-season episodes were first seen in the UK.
-The BBC chose "Demon with a Glass Hand" as the first episode to be broadcast; none of the episodes were screened in series order, and second-season episodes were mixed in with first-season episodes.
+Although the first season had been screened in the UK in 1964 by Granada TV, and a few other ITV regions (Associated-Rediffusion, ATV, TWW, STV), it wasn't until the BBC transmitted all 49 episodes, in two seasons between 28 March 1980 and 17 July 1981, that the second-season episodes were first seen in the UK.
+The BBC chose "Demon with a Glass Hand" as the first episode to be broadcast; none of the episodes in 1980–1981 were screened in series order, and second-season episodes were mixed in with first-season episodes.
 This was also its last UK terrestrial television broadcast until being shown on Talking Pictures TV in September 2022.

 Feature film

 The episode was announced to be adapted as a motion picture in June 2014.

 Inaccuracies

-The opening and closing narration are wrong about the legendary, partially divine ruler of Ur King Gilgamesh, insofar that he did not achieve immortality or a life lasting many centuries or millennia in the Epic of Gilgamesh.
+The opening and closing narration are wrong about the legendary, partially divine ruler of Uruk King Gilgamesh, insofar that he did not achieve immortality or a life lasting many centuries or millennia in the Epic of Gilgamesh.
 He is, however, said to have lived 126 years.
+Uta-napišti (Akkadian) or Ziusudra (Sumerian), the Mesopotamian hero of the Flood myth whom Gilgamesh seeks out on his journey to learn his secret, is the one who has attained immortality.